OpenVibeCoding/swe-cli/docs/BANNER_WELCOME_IMPLEMENTATION.md

 - **Guides** users with clear next steps
 - **Impresses** users with professional design

-**The welcome screen now matches the quality and elegance of the rest of OpenCLI's UI!** ✨
+**The welcome screen now matches the quality and elegance of the rest of SWE-CLI's UI!** ✨

 ---